wadester/arduino-files/README.md

-# arduino-files   Misc Arduino files
+# arduino-files
 WWH
 2/4/2015

 Summary:
 ========
 This will contain scripts and files I am using with Arduino, Maple Mini, and related systems.
+Scripts will typically be in Wiring/C++, but with some shell and python that can be run on host/controller systems.

 History:
 ========